 Climate scientists predict that as global temperature continues to increase, it will significantly affect Minnesota's climate within the next several decades.
 Minnesota will experience warmer year-round temperatures-with winter warming faster than other seasons-and changes to rainfall patterns, with more precipitation in the form of big downpours.
-In fact, the south-central Minnesota is already experiencing these changes.
-Historical climate records show that average low winter temperatures have increased by almost 5.5 degrees Fahrenheit since 1895.
-Annual precipitation has increased in this region by an average of 7 inches over the course of the historical record-which is approximately a 26 percent increase.
+In fact, your region of Minnesota is already experiencing these changes.
+Historical climate records show that average low winter temperatures have increased by as much as 4.5 degrees Fahrenheit since 1895.
+Annual precipitation has increased in this region by an average of 6.5 inches over the course of the historical record-that's about a 23 percent increase.